 We provide an environment that positively contributes to the livelihoods of our employees and our local communities

 100% of our sites have now set up SMK3 (Sistem Manajemen Keselamatan dan Kesehatan Kerja), the Indonesian Occupational Health and Safety standard.
-53 sites also achieved SMK3 gold certification (43 in palm oil, 5 in rubber, and 5 in other crop operations.
+60 sites achieved SMK3 gold certification.

-IndoAgri provides employment to 54,129 people in Indonesia, where more than half of our employees are based in Sumatra and Kalimantan
+IndoAgri provides employment to more than 52,000 people in Indonesia, where more than half of our employees are based in Sumatra and Kalimantan.

 Our commitment to responsible employment is found in IndoAgri's Sustainable Agriculture Policy.
 This, along with our Values, drives us to respect labour rights of all, to prohibit forced and child labour, to protect freedom of association and collective bargaining, and to promote diversity and equal employment, for example.

 The well-being of our employees is crucial to our business productivity.
-Through our collaboration with local governments and hospitals, we provide free access to essential medical support, facilities and infrastructure for the people living on our estates.We operated 189 clinics on our plantations in 2020.
+Through our collaboration with local governments and hospitals, we provide free access to essential medical support, facilities and infrastructure for the people living on our estates.We operated 189 medical clinics on our plantations in 2022